marcodiiga/marcodiiga.github.io/_posts/2015-08-08-connected-components.markdown

 ![image](/images/posts/connectedcomponents1.png)

-Since the graph is disconnected, it has subconnected components.
+Since the graph is disconnected, it has connected subcomponents.
 The following code finds the connected components of the undirected graph

 {% highlight c++ %}
 #include <iostream>